OAguinagalde/procedural_static_site_builder/readme.md

 # md

 `md` uses `marked` to parse `markdown` and then returns a valid `html` representation of the `markdown` text.

-# bun

-Currently it only works with `bun` because I have no clue how to make `node` happy and `bun` is ok with everything.

 # TODO